It’s that time again when we talk about the fashion trends for the new season.

-If you ever watched the famous HBO show, Sex and the City, you probably remember one particular episode when Carrie Bradshaw, criticized her boyfriend (Jack Burger) for describing the main character in his book (a New York City woman) running all over town wearing a scrunchie.
-Back in the day, that trend had come and gone, and a true New York woman — who is likely exposed to more fashion than most people — wouldn’t be caught dead wearing a scrunchie in public.
-That was probably more than a decade ago, I’m assuming ( I haven’t done the math!).
+If you ever watched, the famous HBO series, Sex and the City, you probably remember one particular episode when Carrie Bradshaw (the main character played by Sarah Jessica Parker), criticized her boyfriend (Jack Burger) for describing the main character in his book (a New York City woman) running all over town wearing a scrunchie.
+Back in the day, that trend had come and gone, and a true New York woman — who is likely exposed to more fashion than most — wouldn’t be caught dead wearing a scrunchie in public.
+That was probably a few decades ago.

 Fast forward to today and scrunchies are back in style!
-Just like the oversized denim jackets are making a comeback, inspired in the 90s look, so are the scrunchies.
+Just like the oversized denim jackets are making a comeback, so are the scrunchies.
 The 2019 fall version comes in luxe fabrics such as velvet and corduroy and trendy prints as well.

 Yes.
 Leather was introduced again this fall.
-However, if you’re not a big fan of leather for environmental reasons or otherwise do not worry.
+However, if you’re not a big fan of real leather for environmental reasons you don’t have to worry.
 Most of the designers are using faux leather, and you can try them in a variety of skirts, pants, and blouses.
-Leather or faux leather can give your outfit a pop without overwhelming it.
+Real leather or not, it can elevate your whole look.

 What’s your favorite trend this season?